 Mouth guards are easy to maintain

-Mouth guards come in various designs, material, color, and sizes.
-However, it only takes a toothbrush and a pea-sized toothpaste to clean a mouth guard before and after use.
+Mouth guards come in various designs, materials and colors.
+However, it only takes a toothbrush and a pea-sized amount of toothpaste to clean a mouth guard before and after use.

 dobie + rollins orthodontics is committed to protecting their patient’s smiles for years to come.
 If you ever need a new mouth guard during orthodontic treatment, don’t hesitate to ask!